 Of course, spark or not, I was still drunk enough to invite him back to my place and sit on his face.
 You know, for the hell of it.
 But after a few minutes, he started having a full-on panic attack.
 I told him to put his head down between his knees, then brought him a cup of water.
-Once he calmed down, he apologized profusely, then went home.
+Once he calmed down, he apologised profusely, then went home.
 I spent the rest of the night staring at my vagina, wondering what past trauma it could have reminded him of.
 Getting lost in a cave?
 Birth?
 Eating a spoiled roast beef sandwich?
 After this incident with Zach, I basically did with my second OkCupid profile what I had done with my first: I gave up hope.

 Then, when I checked my inbox two weeks later, I got a message from Andrew.

 Andrew was a grad student living in northern California, who at the time of our tryst was visiting his hometown of Los Angeles for a few weeks.
 He sent me a long message, letting me know that he would love to be at my disposal for as long as he was in town.
 We met that same night.